ryanzec/coding-standards/README.md

 |-- Dalekfile.json
 ```

+If you have a piece of code that has both javascript code and UI elements, the UI elements should be tested with Dalek.
+There will probably be a little it of overlap with the Karma tests but doing this will help determine with the problem is.

+Just as an example, if you have a Karma test that verifies that a component is properly loading data however the data is not displaying on the page in the Dalek test, then you know something in wrong with the display code (possibly the HTML) and not the javascript logic that load the data.

 ## AngularJS

 All the javascript standard apply to AngularJS code.
 This section only contains standards that relate directly to AngularJS functionality.

 ### Structure

 AngularJS code should be structured into code that make re-usability easy.
-Code should to organizationed into as small as possible components that can be easily copied from one application to another.
+Code should to organized into as small as possible components that can be easily copied from one application to another.
 You should also move any code that can live as a plain javascript library and would be useful in multiple situations out of any AngularJS module.

 For example, say you have a form max value validation directive that makes sure a input numeric value does not exceed a certain value.
 Instead of doing the validation of the value directly inside the validation directive, you should extract the validation part of the code into a plain javascript library that just does data validation and then use that inside of the validation directive.
 This way you can use the same data validation logic in multiple locations.